Not available if already taken LW572.

 On successfully completing the module students will be able to:

-1. Demonstrate a detailed introductory knowledge and understanding of the national and international sources of UK Immigration law;
+1. Demonstrate a detailed knowledge and understanding of the national and international sources of asylum and refugee law;